-Rotation: Even Academic Year: Winter An exploration of the literature and theology of the New Testament writings associated with the name of Paul.
+Rotation: 3-year rotation: Fall An exploration of the literature and theology of the New Testament writings associated with the name of Paul.

-RELB 348 Studies in Matthew, Mark, and John [A: 3-0-0]3.
+†RELB 348 Studies in Matthew, Mark, and John [A: 3-0-0]3.

-Rotation: Odd Academic Year: Fall An exploration of the literature, interrelationships, and theology of the gospels of Matthew, Mark, and John.
+Rotation: 3-year rotation: Fall An exploration of the literature, interrelationships, and theology of the gospels of Matthew, Mark, and John.